brew/slowapp/README-ASPNET.md

 Very nice.
 All the 200s.

 In fact, if we reduce the replicas back to 1, and even remove the readiness probe, we still get 100% success.
-The lifecycle hook makes the biggest difference.
+The lifecycle hook makes a big difference.

 #### References: